sockbot/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+The app will be available at http://localhost:8080.